asarigul/asarigul-brokage-api/README.md

 }

 ```
 - Include returned token in all requests using the Authorization header.
-Otherwise you will get 401 UNAUTHORIZED error..
+Otherwise you will get 401 UNAUTHORIZED error.
 ```
 Authorization: Bearer <your_token>
 ```
 - Default token expiry is 180 minutes.
 You can update it in application/properties (```jwt.expiryMinutes=180```).

 ### Create Customer (Optional service)
 ```